UMR-CNRM/pyft/README.md

 This set of tools is primarily designed to be applied on the [PHYEX](https://github.com/UMR-CNRM/PHYEX) repository.
 But they are normally generic enough to be used in other contexts.

-The tools can be used with the command line (the pyft\_tool.py and pyft\_parallel\_tool.py utilities) or as a python package.
+The tools can be used with the command line (the pyfortool.py and pyfortool\_parallel.py utilities) or as a python package.
 The documentation is in the doc directory and some examples are in the examples directory.

-The fxtran binary is needed to use pyft.
+The fxtran binary is needed to use PyForTool.
 You can:
   - use an existing installation and make sure it can be found using your PATH variable;
   - use an existing installation providing the exact path with the '--parser' option;
   - automatically install fxtran using the INSTALL.sh script (installation method #1 below)